 According to Florida Statute 768.0755, in order for premises liability to have occurred, a premises liability lawyer will need to be able to prove beyond reasonable doubt that property owners or business establishments had actual knowledge of an unsafe condition and did not take actions to remedy it.
 This can be achieved by finding evidence that:

-- The unsafe condition existed for an amount of time that property owners should have been aware of its existence.
+- The unsafe condition existed for an amount of time and property owners should have been aware of its existence.

 - The unsafe condition occurred on a regular basis and, therefore, should have been a foreseeable risk.